 The SEED Award program honors underrepresented students who are doing outstanding work to advance diversity, equity, and inclusion at the University of Minnesota and in the community.
-These awards are presented at our annual Equity and Diversity Breakfast.

 About the Undergraduate SEED Awards